-You can communicate in English.
-Knowing English provides a competitive edge in career choices Creativity is increased with the study of English.
+Learning English improves the knowledge of your own language.
+Knowing English provides a competitive edge in career choices Aquiring a second language can improve your skills and grades in math and English.
 You can participate more effectively and responsibly in a multi-cultural world if you know English

 How Long Does it Take to Learn English?